VincentKetelaars/rss-torrent-reader/README.md

 ###RUN

 - *run_once.sh* will run the program once
-- *run_webserver.sh* will start a webgui you can use to choose which movies / series should be downloaded.
+- *run_webserver.sh* will start a webgui you can use to choose which movies / series should be downloaded, or to set up the configuration.
 - *set_periodic_run.sh* takes one argument, which represents the period in hours the program should run.